anshtya/to-do-list/README.md

 # To-Do List
-This app uses Room persistence library to store tasks and Firebase for auhthentication
+This app uses Room persistence library to store tasks and Firebase for authentication

 ## 📸 Screenshots
 |||